clay-curry/Math/_build/html/_sources/chapters/algebra/symmetry.md

 ### Relations

-Relations and operations mathematically characterize the various kinds of structures that could exist between mathematical objects.
-Relation can also describe a connection between two elements of different sets.
-Operations provide a way to discuss and view arbitrary elements by combining or manipulating other elements of a set.
-Together, these concepts form the foundation of many branches of mathematics and are used to define mathematical objects such as groups, vector spaces, and fields.

-### Mathematical Structure
+Much of what we consider interesting in mathematics concerns the fundamental concept of mathematical structure.
+Though sets are defined by their elements ({prf:ref}`linear-map`), nearly all mathematics is motivated to understand the nature of the kinds of structures (ordering, continuity, distance, summation, multiplication, orientation, etc.) that can exist between elements of a set.
+Relations are foundational in many branches of mathematics as they provide a universal recipe for describing arbitrary mathematical structure.

 ### Operations on Sets

+Operations define mathematical objects such as groups, vector spaces, and fields.

 ### Operators

 ### Equivalence Relations

+The notion of "equality," "congruency," "identicality" naturally emerged in the vocabulary of human thought and language, invoked whenever two arbitrary systems $A$ and $B$ share the same "identity."

 ### Symmetry